Latest Panthers News June 2026

 Author

-Calli is lifelong resident of Arizona and has been an avid sports fan since she can remember.
-After earning her Bachelor’s degrees from the Walter Cronkite School of Journalism at Arizona State University, she combined her passion for journalism and sports.
-Calli has covered the NFL, NBA, MLB, NCAAF, college sports, and sports betting for several media outlets.
+Calli is an avid sports fan who earned her Bachelor's degree in Journalism and Mass Communication from the Walter Cronkite School of Journalism at Arizona State University.
+She has combined her passion for journalism and sports, covering the NFL, NBA, MLB, college football, and sports betting for several media outlets.